symfony/symfony-docs/best_practices.rst

 Doctrine only knows about your entities through the mapping metadata configured for your model classes.

-Doctrine supports several metadata formats, but it's recommended to use PHP attributes because they are by far the most convenient and agile way of setting up and looking for mapping information.
+Doctrine supports several metadata formats, but it is recommended to use PHP attributes because they are by far the most convenient and agile way of setting up and looking for mapping information.